buzzabout docs

 MCP overview

-How Buzzabout exposes itself as an MCP server, what tools are available, and how to authenticate.
+How buzzabout exposes itself as an MCP server — the assistant flow, the read tools, and how to authenticate.

 Transport

-Streamable HTTP transport (the modern MCP transport — no separate SSE endpoint).
-One URL handles tool listing, tool calls, and OAuth discovery.
+Streamable HTTP — one URL handles tool listing, tool calls, and OAuth discovery (no separate SSE endpoint).

 Trailing slash is required

-Use https://api.buzzabout.ai/mcp/ (with trailing slash).
+Use https://mcp.buzzabout.ai/mcp/ (with trailing slash).
 The unslashed /mcp returns a 307 redirect that strips the request body in many MCP clients, which surfaces as silent connection failures or empty tool lists.
-Configure your client with the trailing slash up front.

 Authentication